• Skip to main content

 Radial Osteotomy

-When ulnocarpal impaction occurs following fractures of radius, the procedure can restore normal joint anatomy.
+When ulnocarpal impaction occurs following fractures of the radius, the procedure can restore normal joint anatomy.
 This approach fixes the culprit bone rather than doing a compensation procedure on the other bone.

 References